abbatistam/abbatistam/README.md

-# Frontend Developer in Vue.js
+# Frontend Developer

 ## About Me

-I am a passionate technology developer specialized in the Vue.js framework.
+I am a passionate technology developer specialized in the Vue.js and React.js framework.

 My main skills include:

-- Developing web applications using HTML, CSS, TypeScript, and Vue.js.
+- Developing web applications using HTML, CSS, TypeScript, Vue.js, React.js.
 - Implementing responsive designs using TailwindCSS.
 - Implementing unit and end-to-end (e2e) tests using Vitest and Cypress.
 - Skills in problem identification and error resolution.